wavefrontHQ/docs/pages/doc/wavefront_release_notes.md

 <!---Release Delayed
  * **Anomaly Detection on Charts**: With this release, we deprecate the support of AI Genie and replace it with the new [**Anomaly Detection**](anomaly_detection.html) feature, which is available for Line Plot chats.

-  {% include note.html content="We will enable anomaly detection for all customers over the course of the coming releases." %}

   You can:
     * Turn anomaly detection on and off.
     * Explore all anomalies, which are highlighted in a different manner depending on their size.